joelek/atlas/readme.md

 ### Links

 Atlas defines the link entity as a link between a parent and a child store as well as how the keys of the parent store map to the keys of the child store.
-It can be used to filter the child store for records linked to a given record in the parent store as well as to lookup the parent record linked to a given record in the child store.
+Links may be used to filter child stores for the corresponding records linked to a specific record in the parent store.
+Links may also be used to to lookup the parent record corresponding to a specific record in the child store.

 Links are used to maintain data-consistency and can be configured to allow or forbid `orphans`.
 Orphans are allowed only when the keys of the parent store map to nullable fields in the child store.